stefanwimmer128/core/docs/utils/chain.md

 ## Usage

 Allows to use above functions in a chained structure.
 Chain functions together to process `initialValue` in order.
-Execution only on `.value()` call.
+Execution only on `#value` call.

 ``` javascript
 core.chain([ 0, 1, 2, 3, ]).map(function (t)